Wondering How to Decorate Clear Plastic Ornaments for Christmas? Top US craft blogger, Sweet Red Poppy shares some Super Easy Ways.

 Start at the top of the ball and wrap the twine around in the same spot three times covering up the beginning of the twine.

-Rotate the ball and begin wrapping in a different direction three times.
+Rotate the ball and begin wrapping it in a different direction three times.

 Repeat the process until you've wrapped the ball in about 10 different directions.